Bahta Hagos: Early career

 He was born sometime between 1839 and 1850 into a rich peasant family in the town of Segheneyti, Akele Guzay.
 Bhata's parents, Hagos Andu and Weizro Wonau, were cattle farmers who owned land around the eastern escarpments of Akele Guzai.
-Like the majority of people around Segheneyti, Bahta was converted to Catholicism by the French missionary Giustino de Jacobis in the 1870s.
+Like the majority of people around Segheneyti, Bahta was converted to Catholicism by the Italian missionary Giustino de Jacobis in the 1870s.

-Bahta originally gained recognition in 1875 when he killed Embaye Araya son of Rasi Araya, the Governor of Tigray, in a skirmish precipitated by raiding of the area.
+Bahta originally gained recognition in 1875 when he killed Embaye Araya, the son of Rasi Araya (the Governor of Tigray), in a skirmish precipitated by raiding of the area.
 Bahta and his brothers then became shiftas and made their base at Agameda in the Saho lowlands where they raided the caravans of Ras Alula.
 Despite the best efforts of Ras Alula's lieutenant Balatta Gabru, Bahta evaded capture and later in 1880, allied himself with the Egyptian garrison at Sanhit (latter Keren).
 In 1885, as an Italian colonial presence replaced the defeated Egyptians, and their control of Massawa, Bahta moved to ally himself with them and their provincial governor Oreste Baratieri.
 He was appointed capo di banda and granted the title of Dejazmatch.
 Bahta Hagos settled in his former camp of Agameda and fought against the raids of Fitawrari Dabbab Araya.
 Due to his Catholic faith—having been converted by Giustino de Jacobis in the late 1870s—and his record of service, Bahta Hagos was regarded by the Italians as one of their most loyal chiefs in Eritrea.
 As a consequence, Bahta came to control Akkele Guzay, and by 1889 his own forces formed an important flank in the Italian moves to create the Colony of Eritrea.

 However Bahta became increasingly frustrated with the conduct of the Italian Colonial Government and their soldiers, particularly the expropriation of land from the clergy.
 He understood that Menelik was consolidating his power to the south with plans to displace the Italians.
 In June 1894, he, along with Ras Mengesha Yohannes and Ras Alula traveled to Addis Ababa to seek forgiveness from the Negus for their dealings with Baratieri.
 Menelik forgave them and offered Mengesha the crown of Tigray in exchange for his loyalty and help in evicting the Italians.
 The Tigrian leaders plotted against Baratieri while maintaining a guise of friendship with him.
 Bahta even led an army into the western province of Shiray on the pretext of fighting the Mahdists, but instead subjugated Kitet and started recruiting an even larger army.